-These paleo carrot cake cupcakes are free of grains, dairy, and refined sugar but they’re just as delicious as a traditional carrot cake. *updated photos
+These paleo carrot cake cupcakes are free of grains, dairy and refined sugar but they’re as delicious as traditional carrot cake.

 Every day is worth celebrating something, don’t you think?
 So let’s have cake!
 Or cupcakes, at least.
 These paleo carrot cake cupcakes are grain-free, making them perfect for your friends following a gluten-free diet, too.